ChristyGHanson/MyFirstPortfolio/README.md

 ## Description

-This is my web portfolio I am building from scratch!
-I am adding to it as the UW Bootcamp course progresses.
+This is my web developer portfolio I am building from scratch.
+I will be updating it as my UW Bootcamp course progresses.

 This portfolio of work will showcase my skills and talents to future employers.